Mohasindawal/Parallex-Effect-Website/README.md

 ## Why This Project?

 Starting with this project was an important milestone for me.
 It's a testament to my initial curiosity and determination to learn HTML and CSS.
 While it may seem simple, it holds a wealth of memories and lessons learned during my early days of coding.
 This project reflects the progress I've made since then and serves as a reminder of how far I've come.

-## How to View

-To experience the Parallax Effect website, simply click on the link below:

-Feel free to explore the code, learn from it, and use it as a source of inspiration for your own projects.
-Your feedback and suggestions are always welcome as I continue to grow and improve as a web developer.

 Thank you for taking the time to visit my second GitHub repository.
 Here's to the journey ahead! 🌟